Anthony-J-Garot/snippets-front-end/README.md

 authentication.ts for now . . . until I know what I want to
 do with them.

+There are several options for storing tokens.
+Storing in JavaScript memory is the safest, and perhaps easiest, but it means logging in every time you come back to the page.
+That detracts from the user experience.
+Storing in localStorage gives a better user experience, but the App is vulnerable to Cross-Site Scripting (XSS) attacks.

-I don't have authentication working throughout the App yet.
+Note: I don't have authentication working throughout the App yet.
 Soon.

 # CORS